 This banyan tree was planted one hundred and forty-seven years ago on April 24, 1873.
 Many years later, covering over half an acre, it is the most massive Banyan Tree (in captivity, as we say on Maui) in the United States.

 According to old news reports, a royal ball was once held under the tree in 1886 for King Kamehameha III on his birthday.
 The tree has seen a lot of exciting times!

 Need to do some last-minute gift shopping?
-Then there are many regular and Holiday Craft Fairs where you can get locally made arts and crafts, see local talent and have some [Ono Grindz].
-There are at least 6 or 7 during the Holiday Season, plus weekly swap meets that have lots of great gifts and foodie treats.
+Then there are many regular and Holiday Craft Fairs where you can get locally made arts and crafts, see local talent, and have some Ono Grindz.
+There are at least six during the Holiday Season, plus weekly swap meets with lots of great gifts and foodie treats.

 Christmas Eve at a Hawaiian Church